piotranon/schedule/README.md

             - laboratories 3: students from 51 - 75
             - laboratories 4: students from 76 - 100

-Each student is assigned to one main group, laboratories group and speciality.
+Each student is assigned to one main group, laboratories group and speciality (if division to speciality exists).

 ## Data structure:
 1. Models nested structure